-Because of their heavy duty applications, diesel engines are designed with removable cylinder liners that may be replaced every couple hundred thousand miles that may be replaced.
-For gas engines, the effects of wear are far less replaceable as there isn’t a removable liner in the cylinder assembly.
+Because of their heavy-duty applications, diesel engines are designed with removable cylinder liners that may be replaced every couple hundred thousand miles.
+Gas engines lack the liner design.
+Thus, wear directly affects the casting of the motor.
 Because of this diesel engines are known to last far longer than their gas counterpart.

 Other applications of diesel and gas engines are typically found in the area of power generation.
 Larger-scale diesel and gas engines may be used for large-scale electricity generation.
 Typically for shorter and smaller applications of power generation such as in residential areas, gas engine generators are the ideal choice as they offer quick power for short amounts of time and are usually cheaper than their diesel counterpart.
 However, if long term idling and power generation are required, diesel generators are ideal as they are far more robust and useful for longer-term applications.

 External factors come into play when choosing between diesel and gas engines such as temperature.
 Due to the absence of spark plugs, starting a diesel engine in colder weather used to be a major concern, but with the introduction of glow plugs, preheating the engine to operate properly has increased the robustness of the diesel engine.
 Gas engines use spark plugs for combustion, making temperature less of a concern.

 Other uses for diesel and gas engines include construction, mining, forestry, and agricultural applications.

 When considering the low rpm applications of the diesel engine, it means that it cranks far less than the gas counterpart which also contributes to the diesel engine’s longer life span.
 As a rule of thumb, gas engines show a similar amount of wear at 120,000 miles that diesel engines display around 300,000 miles.